gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 and :ref:`PME <gmx-gpu-pme>`.

 |Gromacs| supports two major offload modes: force-offload and GPU-resident.
-The former involves offloading interaction calculations with integration on the CPU (hence requiring per-step data movement).
+The former involves offloading some of or all interaction calculations with integration on the CPU (hence requiring per-step data movement).
 In the GPU-resident mode by offloading integration and constraints (when used) less data movement is necessary.